jonnyreeves/chunked-request/README.md

 If the `chunkParser` throws an exception, the chunk will be discarded and the error that was raised will be passed to the `onChunk` callback augmented with a `rawChunk` property consisting of the textual chunk for logging / recovery.

 If no `chunkParser` is supplied the `defaultChunkParser` will be used which expects the chunks returned by the server to consist of one or more `\n` delimited lines of JSON object literals which are parsed into an Array.

+`chunkParser` will be called with `isFinalChunk` as `true` when the response has completed and there was a non-empty `chunkSuffix` from the last chunk.
+The `rawChunk` will be an empty string and the `previousChunkSuffix` will be the last returned `chunkSuffix`.

 #### onChunk (optional)
 A function which implements the following interface: